Use this in Arrangement Calculator

 Calculating Return on Investment

-Calculate ROI over a defined period — typically three years for equipment:
+Work out ROI over a set period, usually three years for equipment:

 ROI = (Total benefit - Total cost) / Total cost x 100

-For the van over three years: benefit of £6,600 to £15,000 against cost of £27,000.
-The lower end shows negative ROI, meaning your order estimates must be reliable.
-The upper end is solid.
-This forces you to stress-test assumptions.
+Take the van over three years: a benefit of £6,600 to £15,000 against a cost of £27,000.
+The low end is negative, which tells you your order estimates have to be reliable before you commit.
+The top end is solid.
+Running both ends like this forces you to stress-test what you have assumed.

 When to Cut Costs Versus Invest

-Invest when you have identified a clear bottleneck — turning away delivery orders, losing stock to waste, or working unsustainable hours because you lack staff.
+Invest when you can point to a clear bottleneck.
+You are turning away delivery orders, losing stock to waste, or working stupid o'clock because you are short on staff.

 When to Say No